pandoc-crossref is a pandoc filter for numbering figures, equations, tables and cross-references to them.

 for any output format actually, because pandoc-crossref can’t signal pandoc you want to use chapters, and vice versa.

-pandoc -F pandoc-crossref -F pandoc-citeproc file.md -o file.html
+pandoc -F pandoc-crossref --citeproc file.md -o file.html

 Leading and trailing spaces in YAML metadata will most likely be